 What should I be looking for in terms of safety?
 There are two main issues we commonly see in the various machines.
 First, very poor wiring.
 The connections are often loose and the wiring unsecured.
 All it takes if for one of these energized wires to come free and make contact with the machine housing to cause serious damage.
 At a minimum, you should ensure that your machine is plugged into a Ground Fault Current Interrupter (GFCI) protected outlet in order to prevent bodily harm.
 Secondly, most machines on the market do not include any type of high pressure protection in the refrigeration system.
 Without this, there is the potential for an over pressure blow out or explosion of the various refrigeration components.
 We highly recommend that your machine include a high-side over pressure switch at a minimum.
-All it takes is for something as simple as a plugged or kinked capillary tube to cause a high-side blow out.
+All it takes is for something as simple as a plugged or kinked capillary tube under high operating temperatures to cause a high-side blow out.

 The two pictures below demonstrate some of the issues we've seen regarding safety.
 From the picture on the left, you can see just how poor and unsafe the wiring can be.
 Likewise, the picture on the right is of a connector that was so poorly terminated the company glued the wires to keep them in place.
 This is should not be done on a properly terminated connector but this is the standard with this particular manufacturer.